Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 Why a DIY Approach Can Backfire

 Because CIRS is still relatively unknown in conventional medicine, many patients try to cobble together their own recovery based on forums, social media, and guesswork.
 While it’s empowering to take charge of your health, the truth is: CIRS is too complex to DIY.
 I’m not saying this as a practitioner wanting you to work with my clinic.
 I’ve seen the DIY method hundreds of times.
-I’ve never seen it lead someone through to cure.
+I’ve never seen anyone complete the protocol successfully on their own.

 Some of the most common missteps of the DIY method include:

-- Misdiagnosing yourself with mold illness based on urine tests can lead to unnecessary detox protocols.
+- Misdiagnosing yourself with mold illness based on urine tests.
+This can lead to unnecessary detox protocols.

 - Misinterpreting lab values.